oracle/weblogic-kubernetes-operator/documentation/3.4/content/faq/resource-settings.md

 and you can tune a WebLogic JVM heap usage using the `USER_MEM_ARGS` environment variable in your Domain YAML file.
 The introspector job pod uses the same CPU and memory settings as the domain's WebLogic Administration Server pod.
+Similarly, the operator created init containers in the introspector job pod for the [Auxiliary Images]({{< relref "/userguide/managing-domains/model-in-image/auxiliary-images" >}}) based domains use the same CPU and memory settings as the domain's WebLogic Administration Server pod.
 A resource request sets the minimum amount of a resource that a container requires.
 A resource limit is the maximum amount of a resource a container is given and prevents a container from using more than its share of a resource.